iltempo/rulesio/README.md

 * `ignore_crawlers` -- an array of strings to match against the user agent, includes a number of webcrawlers by default
 * `ignore_if` -- this proc is passed env; if it returns true, the pageview is not reported to WhenAUser
 * `custom_data` -- this proc is passed env, and should return a hash to be merged into each event

+The WhenAUser::Pageviews middleware uses the same token as WhenAUser::Rack.

 Here's an example of how to skip sending any pageview events for all requests to the SillyController: